Chris Coffland did not compromise.

 Coffland wrote about those years in a letter to the Army, explaining his qualifications for intelligence work.

 "Until freshman year in high school, I never knew what a country club was," he said.
-"Now, I was attending debutante parties for the most well-heeled of Baltimore society. ...
-The dichotomy offered in social circles of my younger years had a unique and profound impact on my ability to effortlessly interact with anyone from any walk of life.
+"Now, I was attending debutante parties for the most well-heeled of Baltimore society.
+I mention this because the dichotomy offered in social circles of my younger years had a unique and profound impact on my ability to effortlessly interact with anyone from any walk of life.
 I feel as comfortable talking to a head of state as I do a second-shift factory worker, and since I know both worlds, I am able to integrate into either without a trace of unfamiliarity."

 In college, at Washington & Lee, Coffland became captain of the football and lacrosse teams.
 His lacrosse teammate and longtime friend, Carlos Milan, said he had "the highest moral fiber of anyone I ever knew."